MinimallyCorrect/ModPatcher/README.md

 Usage in your coremod
 ---------
-TODO: Write example plugin using this.
+Detailed instructions are in [COREMOD.md](COREMOD.md), and an [example coremod](https://github.com/nallar/ModPatcherExample) project is available.

 Usage for quick fixes
 ---------
-TODO: Explain installing as a coremod and adding patches
+TODO: Explain installing ModPatcher as a coremod and adding patches

 Download
 ---------